microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_helm/_index.md

   * [Mozilla Firefox](https://addons.mozilla.org/firefox/addon/tab-auto-refresh/)

-* As mentioned, this guide starts at the point where you already have a connected AKS cluster to Azure Arc.
+* As mentioned, this scenario starts at the point where you already have a connected AKS cluster to Azure Arc.

     ![Existing Azure Arc-enabled Kubernetes cluster](./01.png)